lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 1. Describe the decisions your team made in producing your team data table.
 2. Test out whether your expectations about team historical trends are displayed in the "viz" tabs.
 3. Apply your clinical expertise to identify new information about a team patient in the "data" tabs.

+Today's in-session exercise will focus on your team data.
+Let's get started.

 # In-session Exercise (30 minutes)